nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_medication.md

 			<td>Text should be part of Dose directions description PRSB element and will be included as part of the FHIR element <b>MedicationStatement.dosage.text</b></td>
 		</tr>
 		<tr>
-			<th> <font color="red">Text Parsable dose directions ***</th>
+			<td> <font color="red">Text Parsable dose directions</font></td>
-			<th>A parsable 'dose syntax' which carries dose strength, dose timing, dose duration and maximum dose information.
+			<td> <font color="red">A parsable 'dose syntax' which carries dose strength, dose timing, dose duration and maximum dose information.
 Comment: e.g. "20-30mg ^4/6h prn [180mg /24h]" = 20 to 30 mgs, up to 4-6 hourly as required.
 Maximum 180mg in 24 hours.
 The 'as required reason' e.g. 'for pain' should be carried in the Additional Instruction element.
 Note that this is generally a symptom and is not the same as the Indication which will usually describe a diagnosis or condition.
-Where supported, this would generally be used to exchange dosage information between systems, while Structured dose directions are likely to be used only within openEHR-based systems</th>
+Where supported, this would generally be used to exchange dosage information between systems, while Structured dose directions are likely to be used only within openEHR-based systems</font></td>
-			<th>0 to 1</th>
+			<td> <font color="red">0 to 1</font></td>
-			<th>O</th>
+			<td> <font color="red">O</font></td>
-			<th><b>DO NOT USE Data items acting as placeholders for future 'advanced' structured dose syntax solution. insufficient information to detail these further at present</b></th>
+			<td> <font color="red"><b>DO NOT USE Data items acting as placeholders for future 'advanced' structured dose syntax solution. insufficient information to detail these further at present</b></font></td>
 		</tr>
 		<tr>
 			<th>Structured dose direction cluster</th>